uGeek/search/README.md

 ## Browser, Default search engine and language
 The default Browser is **Firefox**, **Google** Search and the Spanish language.
 You can change this using the following command

+To set browser terminal version, add in the configuration file variable, TERMINAL=y

 ```
 search -e
 ```